visual literacy | Visual Literacy | Teaching Visual Literacy and Visual Texts in the Classroom | literacyideas.com

 Draw a Line Under It

-In this article we have touched the mere tip of that proverbial iceberg.
+In this article, we have touched the tip of that proverbial iceberg.
 The scope for using visual texts in the classroom is potentially limited only by our own imagination.
 While we have looked at several concrete examples of visual literacy-based activities in the examples above, the opportunity for building lessons around the myriad forms of visual texts is endless.